+Quality healthcare is a high priority for the President, the Department of Health and Human Services (HHS), and the Centers for Medicare & Medicaid Services (CMS).
 CMS implements quality initiatives to assure quality health care for Medicare beneficiaries through accountability and public disclosure.
 CMS uses quality measures in its various quality initiatives that include quality improvement, pay for reporting, and public reporting.

-Please review the information found under Chapter 10- Quality for additional information.
+What are Quality Measures?

-Quality measures are tools that help measure or quantify healthcare processes, outcomes, patient perceptions, and organizational structure and/or systems that are associated with the ability to provide high-quality health care and/or that relate to one or more quality goals for health care.
+Quality measures are tools that help us measure or quantify healthcare processes, outcomes, patient perceptions, and organizational structure and/or systems that are associated with the ability to provide high-quality health care and/or that relate to one or more quality goals for health care.
 These goals include effective, safe, efficient, patient-centered, equitable, and timely care.